birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 new and actionable:

 - Is it clear that code must change?
 Proposing a ISSUE and pull request is appropriate only when a clear problem or change has been identified.
-If simply having trouble using SeaTunnel, use the mailing lists first, rather than consider filing a ISSUE or proposing a change.
+If simply having trouble using LarkMidTable, use the mailing lists first, rather than consider filing a ISSUE or proposing a change.
 When in doubt, email `dev@birdLark.apache.org` first about the possible change
 - Search the `dev@birdLark.apache.org` mailing list for